 Important info to ensure that your next

-If you’re dreaming about your next #seriouslyfun Curacao dive vacation, here’s what we’re doing to help keep you safe and healthy while you’re here.
+If you’re dreaming about your next #seriouslyfun Curacao dive vacation, take a couple of minutes to check out what we’re doing to help keep you safe and healthy, while you’re here.

-To help us make that happen, please read the following COVID-19 precautionary measures at The Dive Bus: i.e. the latest ‘The Dive Bus normal’.
-These measures apply to Dive Bus Crew members as well as you, to help keep everyone safe, healthy and having a great time.
+The following COVID-19 precautionary measures at The Dive Bus – aka the current ‘The Dive Bus normal’ – apply to Dive Bus Crew members and divers, to help keep everyone safe, healthy and having a great time.

-These measures are based on recommendations, guidelines and regulations from 4 key organisations:
+The measures and are based on recommendations, guidelines and regulations from 4 key organisations:

-The Curacao Tourist Board, which communicates Government level decisions and policies into critical information to visitors, to help keep you safe on your next vacation.
+The Curacao Tourist Board, which communicates the latest Government level decisions and policies into critical information to visitors, to help you plan and keep you safe on, your next Curacao dive vacation.

 The Curacao Hospitality and Tourism Association, which translates Curacao Government level decisions and policies into ‘best practices’ for Curacao tourism business operators.

 Divers Alert Network (DAN) safe practices for properly sanitising your dive equipment and yourself.